José Martí Anti-Imperialist Platform: The "Wall of Flags"

 The flag monument by the plaza first appeared on February 6, 2006 as a response to and an obstruction of the American electronic message ticker on the fifth floor of the U.S. Interests building.
 The relationship between the monument and the ticker board is not coincidental, as evidenced by the flags' appearance less than a month after the billboard's first use on January 16 for Martin Luther King Jr. Day.
 These 138 flags, each black with a white star in the center, were raised on 20 meter flagpoles, supposedly to put them high enough to block the ticker's visibility.
 Most likely, the flags will effectively block the audience in the José Martí Plaza from seeing the American ticker board, as they could during a speech by Fidel Castro in the plaza on January 24, 2006.

 The number and design of the flags were to memorialize Cuban victims of terrorism, especially the 73 people who died in the 1976 bombing of a Cuban passenger airliner.
 When the flags were first hoisted in early February 2006, the alleged mastermind of this attack, Luis Posada Carriles, was under U.S. custody for illegal immigration to the U.S.

+Renovation of 2019

+The facilities were damaged by Hurricane Irma in 2017.
+A renovation of the plaza started in 2019.
+The five arches were demolished.
+In place of the many flags that obscured the American embassy, a concrete sculpture was built that is supposed to represent the flag of Cuba.
+The renovation works were intended to be ready for the celebration of 500 years of Havana.
+Due to a lack of materials, completion is delayed.